Privacy Policy

 How we collect and use your personal information

-The law allows us to use your personal information for a number of legal reasons which would include, but not limited by:-
+The law allows us to use your personal information for a number of legal reasons which would include, but not limited by:

-• you have entered into a contract with us
+• you have entered into a contract with us and processing is necessary to deliver services or meet contractual obligations, including obligations involving other partners

 • it is necessary to perform our statutory duties